ochosi/release-action-test/README.md

 # release-actions
-just a dummy repo to test release automation with GH Actions
+test release automation with GH Actions

+# slack notifications
+test sending notifications to slack as part of GH Actions